garethhallberg/ReactMoviesWeb/README.md

-# react querying a mobie API
+# react querying a movie API

 App for learning - not the gretaest but shows useEffect in a simple manner.